MTechZilla/join-us-senior-dev/README.md

 7. Use Websocket to create a connection where you think is required.
 8. Have a swagger ui to document this api.

 **Note:** The timeline to complete this app is a maximum of three days.
-Plagiarism is prohibited and if an applicant submits a plagiarised work then his application will be rejected.